DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP005.md

 # IDISP005
-## Return type should indicate that the value should be disposed.
+## Return type should indicate that the value should be disposed

 | Topic    | Value
 | :--      | :--